abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 **Task** Look up the definition of function and verify that there does exist a function *from the empty set* to itself (in fact there exist a function from the empty set to any other set.

-Classical VS intuitionistic logic
+The law of excluded middle
 ---

-Although from first glance intuitionistic logic seems to differ a lot from classical logic, it actually doesn't - if we try to deduce the axiom schemas/rules of inference that correspond to the definitions of the structures outlined above, we would see that they are virtually the same as the ones that define classical logic.
-With one exception concerning the *double negation elimination axiom* that we saw earlier, a version of which is known as *the law of excluded middle*.
+Although intuitionistic logic differs a lot from classical logic when it comes to its *semantics*, i.e. in the way the whole system is built (which we described above), it actually doesn't differ so much in terms of *syntax*, i.e. if we try to deduce the axiom schemas/rules of inference that correspond to the definitions of the structures outlined above, we would see that they are virtually the same as the ones that define classical logic.
+There is, however, one exception concerning the *double negation elimination axiom* that we saw earlier, a version of which is known as *the law of excluded middle*.

 ![The formula of the principle of the excluded middle](../05_logic/excluded_middle_formula.svg)

-This law is valid in classical logic and is true when we look at it in terms of truth tables, but there is no justification for it terms of the BHK interpretation - it will be true if we have a method/function/alghorithm that can prove or disprove any random proposition, which is not something that exist, or is expected to arrive any time soon.
+This law is valid in classical logic and is true when we look at its truth tables, but there is no justification for it terms of the BHK interpretation.
+Why? in intuitionistic logic saying that something is false amounts to *constructing a proof* that it is false (that it implies the bottom value) and there is no method/function/alghorithm that can either prove that a given proposition is either true and false.

-The question of whether you can use the law of excluded middle spawned a heated debate between the inventor of classical logic David Hilbert and the inventor of intuitionistic logic L.E.J.
+The question of whether you can use the law of excluded middle spawned a heated debate between the classical logic proponent David Hilbert and the intuitionistic logic proponent L.E.J.
 Brouwer, known as *the Brouwer–Hilbert controversy*.

 Logics as categories
 ===